 You may override this method in a subclass.
 The standard run() method invokes the callable object passed to the object's constructor as the target argument, if any, with sequential and keyword arguments taken from the args and kwargs arguments, respectively.

-class IPython.lib.backgroundjobs.BackgroundJobExpr(expression, glob=None, loc=None) Bases: IPython.lib.backgroundjobs.BackgroundJobBase global/locals dicts can be provided, which will be passed to the eval call.
+class IPython.lib.backgroundjobs.BackgroundJobExpr(expression, glob=None, loc=None) Bases: IPython.lib.backgroundjobs.BackgroundJobBase

 Evaluate an expression as a background job (uses a separate thread).